ldjohn/demoSetups/README.md

 # demoSetups

-This project houses a few regularly used install scripts for tests and demos This script sets up docker, docker-compose and deploys nginx as a front end for the swagger petstore https://petstore.swagger.io/
+This project houses a few regularly used install scripts for tests and demos.
+This script sets up docker, docker-compose and deploys nginx as a front end for the swagger petstore https://petstore.swagger.io/
 ## Setup Instructions for petstore